Monday, June 28, 2021

 • Human-focus with restrictions on classes and maximum level for demihumans.
 He believed that in a world where demihumans were not so restricted, it would be hard to justify human dominance, and he felt unable to believably describe non-human societies.
 But elven kindoms abound, from Dragonlance to the Forgotten Realms, as do Dwaven kindoms under the mountains, in lots of campaingns, and nobody does care.
 He even had humanoid empires of hobgoblins and orcs himself in his World of Greyhawk.
 The average gamer does not have the same respect for the verisimilitude of the milieu that military history and wargame Gary had.
 People love to play races that make them feel "special", in 5e Tieflings are one of the most popular choices of all, and the number of renegade good drow played to the image of Drizz't by angst-ridden teenager is legion.
 You also easily can find reasons to justify human dominance if you want to, for example just assume humans breed much faster than the other races.
 On a mechanical level, you just need to give humans more flexibilty or some other compensation to make them mechanically as attractive as demihumans, be it skills or feats, as was done in 5e.

 • Attributes.
-While his seletion was a good as any, he made no good use of these attribute values initially.
-Also it again made no sense why only fighters would get a given benefit from say, high strength - even if you could justify it, it made things unneccesarily complicated, as 3e who treated all the same would show.
-In particular the ridiculous Stength 18/% for fighters.
+While his selection was a good as any, or maybe better than many, he made no good use of these attribute values initially.
+Also it again made no sense why only fighters would get a given benefit from say, high strength - even if you could justify it, it made things unnecessarily complicated, as 3e who treated all the same would show.
+In particular the ridiculous Stength 18/00 for fighters.
 I get it that he wanted to strenghten fighters so they would hit better and deal more damage and be stronger than other humans that lacked training.
 But why not just give fighters a +1 bonus then on Strength (or something like that), even if that brought them out of the normal range of untrained humans?
 Also, each attribute gave benefits at different cutoffs.
 Again, 3e cleaned all that up with standard boni and mali for a given value, no matter what attribute.

 • Rules that are nonsensical by in-world logic just to make life difficult for PCs.
 This includes rules that treat monsters differently from PCs: